alexfernandez/loadtest/doc/tcp-sockets.md

 node bin/testserver.js
 ```

-Running on an Intel Core i5-12400T processor with 6 cores.
+Tests run on an Intel Core i5-12400T processor with 6 cores,
+with Ubuntu 22.04.3 LTS (Xubuntu actually).
 Performance numbers are shown in bold and as thousands of requests per second (krps):
 **80 krps**.

 ### Targets

 We compare a few packages on the test machine.
-Keep in mind that `autocannon` does not use keep-alive while `ab` does,
+Keep in mind that `ab` does not use keep-alive while `autocannon` does,
 so they are not to be compared between them.

 #### Apache ab